 - Finnish Youth Research Society.
 Finnish Youth Research Network

-adolescents, children, exercise, hobbies, interpersonal communication, leisure time, leisure time activities, physical activities, social life, sport, youth
+adolescents, children, exercise (physical activity), hobbies, interpersonal communication, leisure time, leisure time activities, physical activities, social life, sport, youth

 The survey studied the leisure time activities of Finnish children and young people aged from seven to 29.
 Data collection is carried out every three years.
 In 2016 the survey was renamed as the Children and Youth Leisure Survey because the minimum age limit for participants was lowered.